istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30.4/index.md

 - **Fixed** a bug where a ztunnel reconnect (such as the periodic connection recycle from `keepaliveMaxServerConnectionAge`) triggered a full workload (WDS) push.
 Istiod now assigns each WDS resource a content-based version and, when a reconnecting client reports the versions it already holds via `initial_resource_versions`, re-sends only resources that changed while the client was disconnected.
 Older ztunnel versions that do not report versions continue to receive the full set. ([Issue #1966](https://github.com/istio/ztunnel/issues/1966))

 - **Fixed** the XDS `api` generator (MCP config serving) to require a verified control-plane identity.
-Previously any client that could reach istiod's XDS port could read Istio config across all namespaces.
-Disable with `ENABLE_XDS_API_GENERATOR_AUTH=false` if needed for compatibility.
+Previously, any client that could reach Istiod's XDS port could read Istio config across all namespaces.
+Default `ENABLE_XDS_API_GENERATOR_AUTH=true`; disable with `ENABLE_XDS_API_GENERATOR_AUTH=false` if needed for compatibility.

+- **Fixed** a Gateway API issue where a cross-namespace TLS `certificateRef` or `caCertificateRef` was resolved before the `ReferenceGrant` authorization check, so a listener's `ResolvedRefs` status could reveal whether the referenced `Secret` or `ConfigMap` existed even when no grant permitted the reference.
+Authorization now runs first, returning `RefNotPermitted` for any cross-namespace reference not permitted by a grant. **Credit**: This issue was reported by Darryl Jaskolski.

+- **Fixed** an SSRF gap in istiod's `RequestAuthentication` `jwksUri` fetching. istiod now blocks link-local and known cloud metadata addresses (such as `169.254.169.254`) at the dial level by default and rejects fetched responses that are not a valid JWKS.
+Private and loopback ranges remain reachable and can be blocked with `BLOCKED_CIDRS_IN_JWKS_URIS`.

 - **Fixed** several `sidecar.istio.io/*` annotations (`proxyImage`, `bootstrapOverride`, `logLevel`, `componentLogLevel`, `agentLogLevel`) being interpolated into the sidecar/gateway injection templates without output escaping, which could allow a crafted annotation value to inject additional fields into the generated pod or deployment spec.
 These annotations are now escaped consistently at every template sink. **Credit**: This vulnerability was discovered and reported by `localhost-detect`.